nitindermohan/oak-new-docs/content/docs/concepts/high-level-architecture.md

 * The **Resource Abstractor**, as the name suggests, abstracts generic resources to a common interface.
 Weather we're managing a cluster or a worker, these resources are standardized in a common interface, making scheduling algorithms interoperable between root and clusters.
 This component also exposes an interface that interacts with the service lifecycle.
 * **Grafana** exposes a dashboard with global system alerts, logs, and statistics.
 <!--* TODO: Add link to hooks-->
-* The **Root Network component** manages the Semanti IP and Instance IP addresses of each service as well as the cluster's subnetworks.
+* The **Root Network Component** manages the Semantic IP and Instance IP addresses of each service as well as the cluster's subnetworks.
 Check the Networking [concepts](../networking) and [manuals](../../manuals/networking-internals/semantic-addressing/) for further details.

 ## Cluster Orchestrator